chilipadiboy/protect-PM-Lee-frontend/Final Report.md

     1. Role

 ### Security Claims:
-**Cross-Site Scripting** will not be possible for our login page as user inputs will be **escaped**.
+**Cross-Site Scripting (XSS)** will not be possible for our login page as user inputs will be **escaped**.
 In addition, we are **validating** user inputs by implementing regex checks to ensure NRIC conforms to the standard format (eg. S1234567A).
 Lastly, we will be sanitising our `Role` input to that of a dropdown menu as there is only a few roles possible to log in as.

 ## Security for Client & Server Communication

 ### JSON Web Token (JWT)
 Once the user is authenticated, a JWT will be generated in the client side for **authorisation**.
 This JWT will be used along the channels between Client and Server, Server and Database.
-In addition, the JWT will be stored in a session storage under [HTML5 Web Storage](https://www.tutorialspoint.com/html5/html5_web_storage.htm).
+In addition, the JWT will be stored in a session storage under HTML5 Web Storage.
 When the browser window is closed, the user will be automatically logged out.
 The JWT will be removed and becomes invalid.

 If an incoming request contains no token, the request is denied from accessing any resources.
 If the request contains a token, the server side code will check if the information inside corresponds to an authorised user.
 If not, the request is denied.